Nebula-Modding/Cygnus/doc/addon-development/resources/planet_renderers.md

       "layers": [
         {
           // The object's texture (required)
-          // Cygnus provides a handful of pre-made "texture": "cygnus:environment/star/8x8/g_class",
+          // Cygnus provides a handful of pre-made ones in environment/star/ "texture": "cygnus:environment/star/8x8/g_class",

           // The size of the object in the sky (optional, defaults to 30)